Permits / Inspections

 Submitting Plans for Review

-All plans shall be drawn to a nationally-accepted engineering or architectural scale on paper no smaller than 18-inches by 24-inches.
-In some cases, electronic plan submittals in PDF format can be accepted for review via email by the Fire Prevention Division.
+All plans shall be drawn to a nationally-accepted engineering or architectural scale.
+The Fire Prevention Division no longer accepts paper or hard copies of plans for review and only accepts electronic plans in PDF format, which you can upload when submitting your application.
 In order to avoid unnecessary delays that can be associated with the submittal of incomplete plans, plan submittals should be as complete as possible the first time they are submitted.
 A properly completed Application for Plan Review shall accompany all plans submitted to the Fire Prevention Division for review.

 Plans are reviewed on a first-in, first-out basis, with plan review turnaround time depending largely on the amount of construction taking place in the jurisdiction at the time the plan is submitted.
 In order for a project to have a higher potential for on-time completion, construction schedules should account for plan review time by all agencies involved, including the Fire Prevention Division.